NETWAYS/foreman-training/plugins/08_openscap.md

 ### Customize the Policy with a tailor file created with SCAP workbench

-Open SCAP workbench on your laptop, choose the CentOS7 content and select the Common Profile.
+Open SCAP workbench on your laptop, choose the content matching your operatingsystem release and select the choosen profile.
 Press Customize and name the Profile.
 In the new dialog select or unselect checks and click OK.
 Afterwards save the tailor file via "File > Save Customization Only".
 Upload this file to Foreman in the "Hosts > Tailoring Files" dialog and then edit the policy and rerun the Puppet agent and Upload of the report.